aaronjwilson/dataplayground/labkey.md

 #ubuntu server
 Building from source code was tricky for me because i did not have a background in CLI or meshing tools together.
 The online documentation was good but has been through a few iterations and there are tidbits left over from older versions that no longer apply.
-Alas here is my version.  works on ubuntu server or a cloud server.  there is an ami but i wanted to learn how to do it.
+Alas here is my version.  works very well on Ubuntu server or AWS cloud server.
+There is a premade AMI but i needed to learn how to do it for my own edification.

 the basics of what i will install are: